syncfusion-content/winui-docs/winui/Cartesian Charts/Overview.md

 ---
 layout: post
 title: About WinUI Chart control | Syncfusion
-description: Learn here all about introduction of Syncfusion WinUI Chart(SfChart) control with key features and more.
+description: Learn here all about introduction of Syncfusion WinUI Cartesian Charts(SfCartesianChart) control with key features and more.
 platform: WinUI
-control: Chart
+control: SfCartesianChart
 documentation: ug
 ---

-# WinUI Chart Overview
+# WinUI Cartesian Chart Overview

 The [WinUI Charts](https://www.syncfusion.com/winui-controls/charts) provides a perfect way to visualize data with a high level of user interactivity that focus on development, productivity and simplicity of use.
 Chart also provides a wide variety of charting features that can be used to visualize large quantities of data, flexibility of binding data and user customization.